-A temporary orders hearing is an evidentiary hearing that takes place before a judge.
+A Texas temporary order hearing takes place before a judge.
 The judge will hear evidence, usually in the form of testimony of the parties, prior to making a decision.
-You will likely be called as witness, and you will be asked questions by your lawyer and your spouse’s lawyer that are relevant to the decision of filing the order.
+You will likely be called as a witness and asked questions by your lawyer and your spouse’s lawyer that are relevant to the decision of filing the order.

 Your lawyer may help you present any documentation or proof of the issues in your case to the judge.
 Other family members, teachers, or doctors may also be called to testify, depending on the circumstances of your case.
 These hearings often have a time limit, so not every issue in your case will be discussed.